ylorph/RandomThoughts/2016.12.12.DDDEuPreparation/Stories.md

-﻿* messaging for the Middleman -- not all of us are doing 10^12 msg/Sec
+﻿* Let's Fail -- not all of us are doing 10^12 msg/Sec
 * who am I

 * Intro